emanuele-toma/Proxy/README.md

 ## How it works

-The application uses the express and http-proxy modules to handle HTTP requests.
-The app.use() method handles all types of HTTP requests for any route.
-It uses the req.headers.host property to get the subdomain from the request's hostname.
-The subdomain is then used to match the path in the paths object, where the key is the subdomain and the value is the target URL.
-If the subdomain is found in the paths object, the request is proxied to the target URL, otherwise, it is proxied to the default path (paths.root).
+The application uses the `express` and `http-proxy` modules to handle HTTP requests.
+The `app.use()` method handles all types of HTTP requests for any route.
+It uses the `req.headers.host` property to get the subdomain from the request's hostname.
+The subdomain is then used to match the path in the `paths` object, where the key is the subdomain and the value is the target URL.
+If the subdomain is found in the `paths` object, the request is proxied to the target URL, otherwise, it is proxied to the default path (paths.\_\_root\_\_).

 The server also listen to the 'upgrade' event to handle WebSocket connections.